Switching from a traditional desk to a standing desk can be a great, healthy decision.

 This is a great way to work out your heart that doesn’t take much time (however, you may not be able to continue working during the exercise).
 Do at least 15 jumping jacks at a time.

 You can make it harder by jumping higher in the air during each jumping jack.

 Take a full water bottle into each hand.
 Keep your arms flat against the sides of your body.

-Roll your shoulders forward 20 times, then roll them backwards 20 times.
+Roll your shoulders forward 20 times, then roll them backward 20 times.
 You can also do this with your arms extended straight out to the side.

-Hold a full water bottle or other slightly heavy object in each hand.
+Hold a full water bottle or another slightly heavy object in each hand.
 Place your arms to your sides with your palms facing forward.

 Lift the item by bending your elbow.
 Make sure to keep the rest of your arm steady.
 Slowly lower your arm back to your side.